 Crime Junkie is an OG.
 Every episode covers a different case whether it’s a missing person, a murder, or a serial killer it tells a whole story in a single episode, and hosts Ashley and Brit and ramble.
 It’s very similar to Morbid IMO, just slightly less casual.

 Serial was the first podcast I listened to and still recommend it to everyone.
 I’ve only listened to the first season, which is about a high school senior, Hae Min Lee, who went missing in 1999 Baltimore.
-Six weeks later her boyfriend was arrested, but there’s a lot more to it than that.
 The second season doesn’t have the best reviews, but it seems the third is much better.
 Plus the host, Sarah Koenig, is great.

 This story is absolutely insane.
 There are so many surprising and freaky things, but that’s what makes it such an interesting story.
 It focuses on the Powell family and specifically the disappearance of Susan Powell, wife and mother.
 The narrator even reads from Susan and her husband’s personal journals that give listeners an intimate look into the family’s twisted dynamic.
 And the father-in-law… it makes my skin crawl just thinking about him.

 I listened to season five of Something Knows Something super randomly and loved it so much that I’m about halfway through the first season right now.
 The fifth season is about Kerrie Brown, a 15 year old girl from Thompson, Manitoba in Canada who went missing from a house party and was found dead two days later.
 Over 30 years later the Brown family still doesn’t have answers, but host David Rogen forms a relationship with them and interviews the people involved.